A-Rakhmatullaev/Parallel-Articulation-Points/README.md

 ## Theory of articulation points

-## Theory of Brute-Force algorithm
+## Theory of brute-force algorithm

 ## Explanation of general algorithm